Distributed Team Challenges

 1. For Sprint planning & Backlog grooming + Retrospective: Dev team and PO presence should be a must.
 So accordingly, we have to schedule it.

 2. Sprint review: PO + Stakeholder presence is a must, so have to schedule accordingly.

-Our focus is maximum (All) participation, and as a scrum master, we have conveyed our scrum team about the importance of this.
+Our focus is maximum (All) participation, and as a scrum master, we have conveyed to our scrum team the importance of this.